SimonSikstrom/godot-midi-in-module/README.md

-# Module with Midi input for Andorid in GODOT engine
+# Module with Midi input for Android, iOS and MacOS in GODOT engine

-build this module to add a midi listener in your device.
+Build this module to listen to midi packages on your device.

 For every midi device connected to your device it will open a channel and listen to all incoming messges.

 ### TODO
-* iOS support
+* Test on iOS
-* Android Bluetooth support
+* Android Bluetooth support?

 ## Example project